About Nicole

 About Emily

-I am excited to welcome our newest therapist to the practice, Emily Bates, who is a pursuing a license in drama therapy with 2 years of experience in the field.
+We am excited to welcome our newest therapist to the practice, Emily Bates, who is a pursuing a license in drama therapy with 3 years of experience in the field.
 As a drama therapist, Emily combines elements of psychology and theater to help individuals explore their emotions and work through personal challenges.

 With a background in theater and counseling, Emily uses a range of drama-based techniques to facilitate self-expression, including role-playing, improvisation, and storytelling.
 Clients are invited to use their bodies and voices to explore their thoughts and feelings, leading to deeper insight and growth.